Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 Practical Tips for Stroller-Friendly Fukuoka

-• Subway PASMO/SUICA — Tap-and-go saves time.
+• Subway PASMO/SUICA — Tap-and-go saves time at gates.

 • Plan around naps — Use the stroller for nap-walks in Ohori or Tenchika.